For My People: The Life and Writing of Margaret Walker

 Margaret Walker has participated in virtually every significant African American literary movement in this century.
 Born in Birmingham in 1915, she was deeply influenced by the Harlem Renaissance, receiving personal encouragement from Langston Hughes and W.E.B.
 Du Bois.
 During the Depression, she joined Illinois WPA Writers Project and worked alongside Saul Bellow, Studs Terkel, Arna Bontemps and Richard Wright, becoming Wright's close friend and biographer.
 In 1942, she was the first African American to win the coveted Yale Younger Poets award.

 Margaret returned to the South, teaching at Jackson State for forty years and establishing there one of the first Black Studies center in the nation.
 Her epic novel Jubilee, published in 1966, took 30 years to write; it was based on the life of her own great grandmother and pays tribute to the solidarity of a slave family.
-During the '60s she was an outspoken political activist and a mentor to a new generation of writers in the Black Arts movement including Nikki Giovanni and Sonia Sanchez.
-Now this important film makes Margaret Walker's poetry and inspiring presence available to yet another generation of writers ad readers.
+During the 1960s she was an outspoken political activist and a mentor to a new generation of writers in the Black Arts movement including Nikki Giovanni and Sonia Sanchez.
+This important film makes Margaret Walker's poetry and inspiring presence available to yet another generation of writers and readers.
 Poet, teacher, activist, Margaret Walker is someone to who the over-used epithet "role model" can truly be applied.